crpietschmann/portfolio/_imports/_posts/2005-03-10-stupid-blog-is-broke-again.markdown

   - /post.aspx?id=023a3d09-a523-473c-89c1-c761b47bbb8a
 ---
 <!-- more -->

-<P>Darn it...
-I'm actually quite irritated that this thing worked for like 10 months with absolutely no problems.</P>
+Darn it...
+I'm actually quite irritated that this thing worked for like 10 months with absolutely no problems.

-<P>And then last night, it started giving this error: Value cannot be null.
-Parameter name: value</P>
+And then last night, it started giving this error: Value cannot be null.
+Parameter name: value

-<P>It happens when ever you try to view one of the blog entries.
-I'll try to get this fixed as soon as possible. :(</P>
+It happens when ever you try to view one of the blog entries.
+I'll try to get this fixed as soon as possible. :(
-<P> </P>